NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Smoke Sight.md

 * * *

 You're used to fighting and hiding in a haze of smoke and flame.
-You automatically succeed at the DC 5 flat check to target a [[Conditions/Concealed|Concealed]] creature if that creature is concealed only by smoke.
+You automatically succeed at the DC 5 Flat check to target a [[Conditions/Concealed|Concealed]] creature if that creature is concealed only by smoke.
 When you are concealed or [[Conditions/Hidden|Hidden]] in smoke, increase the DC of the flat check to target you to 6 if you're concealed or 12 if you're hidden.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*